cunnie/docs/sslip.io.md

 <a name="ec2_pricing"><sup>3</sup></a> Amazon effectively charges [$0.0086/hour](https://aws.amazon.com/ec2/pricing/) for a 1 year term all-upfront t2.micro reserved instance.

 <a name="emoji"><sup>4</sup></a> The sharp-eyed reader may notice that ":0100" which appears in maria.nono.com's IPv6 address is not appropriately abbreviated (i.e. the leading "0" should be stripped).
-The reason the 0 isn't stripped is that when it is stripped, it becomes the emoji ["100"](http://emojipedia.org/hundred-points-symbol/) (:100:) in Atom, the GitHub MarkDown editor.
+The reason the 0 isn't stripped is that when it is stripped, it becomes the emoji ["100"](http://emojipedia.org/hundred-points-symbol/) (:100:), which has the unfortunate side-effect of turning a conventional, boring IPv6 address into a spectacle.